ConservationMetrics/gc-deploy/DEPLOYMENT-CHECKLIST.md

 - [ ] Did I set a Mapbox API key and a logo in the environment variables?
 - [ ] Did I successfully log in as the initial admin account using auth0?
 - [ ] Did I configure a database connection to `warehouse`?
+- [ ] Did I copy down the `SECRET_KEY` from the environment variables and store it in Keepass?

 ## Filebrowser